Yielding and memory in a driven mean-field model of glasses: D iscussion

 \section{D\lowercase{iscussion}}

-In this work, we studied a mean-field model of glasses under oscillatory driving forces.
-In the non-driven regime, the model has been recently shown to correctly predict the low-frequency properties of the non-phononic vibrational density of states ${\cal D}_{\rm G}(\omega)$ of computer and laboratory glasses, including its universal quartic tail, the boson peak and the localization of vibrational modes~\cite{Rainone2021-am,Bouchbinder2021-dh,Moriel2024-wp}.
+We studied a Hamiltonian mean-field model of glasses, with continuous degrees of freedom, under oscillatory driving forces.
+In the non-driven regime, the model has been recently shown to correctly predict the low-frequency properties of the non-phononic vibrational density of states ${\cal D}_{\rm G}(\omega)$ of glasses, including its universal quartic tail, the boson peak and the localization of vibrational modes~\cite{Rainone2021-am,Bouchbinder2021-dh,Moriel2024-wp}.
 We showed that in the periodically driven regime, the model undergoes a yielding transition as a function of the amplitude of the oscillatory force, revealing a wide range of dynamical behaviors that closely mirror observations in particle-based glasses.
-We also demonstrated mechanical memory formation, similarly to glasses.
-Our analysis treats the model as a predictive theory in the sense that no additional free parameters are introduced relative to the non-driven version.
-Overall, the results indicate that the model naturally unifies a broad range glassy phenomena, linked to the underlying complex energy landscape.

-The model is formulated as a Hamiltonian describing a collection of random-stiffness anharmonic oscillators, which represent mesoscopic parts of a glass that are coupled through disordered interactions, corresponding to long-range glass elasticity.
-The mesoscopic degrees of freedom of the model are the oscillators' scalar displacements, and once the distribution of the oscillators' stiffnesses is fixed, the model features a single parameter --- the strength $J$ of interactional quenched disorder.
-The power of the developed approach is its simplicity and the potential identification of the minimal physical ingredients that give rise to glassiness.
-The latter features and the success of the model in predicting a broad range glassy phenomena open several venues of research.
+We also demonstrated mechanical memory formation (see~{{\em Appendix}}), similarly to glasses.